Hip Resurfacing Surgery

 I may recommend surgery if you have more advanced osteoarthritis and have exhausted the non-surgical treatment options.
 Surgery should only be considered if your hip is significantly affecting the quality of your life and interfering with your normal activities.

 Unlike hip replacement, hip resurfacing is not suitable for all patients.
-Generally speaking, the best candidates for hip resurfacing are younger (less than 60), larger-framed patients (often, but not always male) with strong, healthy bone.
-Patients that are older, female, smaller-framed, with weaker or damaged bone are at higher risk of complications, such as femoral neck fracture.
+Generally speaking, the best candidates for hip resurfacing are younger (less than 60), larger-framed male patients with strong, healthy bone.
+Patients that are older, smaller-framed, with weaker or damaged bone are at higher risk of complications, such as femoral neck fracture.

 What is the hospital stay and typical recovery time?

-In most cases, patients go home 1 to 4 days after surgery.
+In most cases, patients go home day of surgery.

 You may begin putting weight on your leg immediately after surgery, depending on your doctor's preferences and the strength of your bone.
 You may need a walker, cane, or crutches for the first few days or weeks until you become comfortable enough to walk without assistance.